 Taking part in this project will enable you to:

-- Learn filmmaking skills with a professional from the industry
+- Develop filmmaking skills with a professional from the industry

 - Collaborate with mental health charity Richmond Borough Mind